Stress and Hashimoto’s

 8. Vanadium aspartate

-I think by now, you can understand how thyroid conditions such as Hashimoto’s thyroiditis are worsened by chronic stress so learning ways to manage your stress is your key to better health.
-While stress alone, may not cause a thyroid disorder, it may contribute to a worsening of your symptoms.
+I think by now, you can understand how thyroid conditions such as Hashimoto’s thyroiditis are worsened by chronic stress, so learning ways to manage your stress is the key to better health.
+While stress alone may not cause a thyroid disorder, it may worsen your symptoms.

-For those with a typical Type A personality, stress can be even worse.
+Stress can be even worse for those with a typical Type A personality.
 These types seem to set super high standards for themselves.
-They set up goals, reach them and then create even higher goals before taking a moment to celebrate their achievements.
-They seem to drive themselves so hard that they don’t take a moment to breathe.
+They set up goals, reach them, and then create even higher goals before taking a moment to celebrate their achievements.
+They seem to drive themselves so hard that they don’t take a moment to break the.
 They will put ambition and achievements above everything else, even their health.
-The real problem is, some Type A women have to crash before they wake up to the fact that self-care is critical and perfectionism is impossible.
+The real problem is that some Type A women have to crash before they wake up because self-care is critical and perfectionism is impossible.
 Chances are, a Type A personality doesn’t do a ton of self-care because she has put most of her identity into her achievements, not herself.

-Personality traits that include having a Type A personality also have a fear of failure, a penchant for perfectionism, spend a ton of time listening to negative self-talk and are constantly tough on themselves.
+Personality traits that include having a Type A personality also include a fear of failure, a penchant for perfectionism, spending a ton of time listening to negative self-talk, and being constantly tough on themselves.

-In order to become a more calm and peaceful person, you have to be really honest with yourself, do you have a stressful personality?
+To become a more calm and more peaceful person, you have to be really honest with yourself.
+Do you have a stressful personality?
 Are you a positive or negative thinker?
 What might you want to change about your own psychology to make living easier?

 Links to Thyrosisters.com Posts on Stress